bunmeevang/carData_project/README.md

 2. Fix up the css on users page.
 3. Have user be able to post up their own car and photos.
 4. Want to have a page for users to buy and sell cars.
-5. Have images available for the car.
+5. Have images available for all car.
+6. Would love to be able to get prices for all the cars.